From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Baseline scores

 \subsubsection{Random Agent (no learning)}

-This agent type represents the approximate lowest scores an incompetent agent is expected to get in the benchmarks (unless it actively attempts to harm its scores further, a scenario which we do not consider here).
-This agent does not have a capability of learning.
+This agent type represents the approximate lowest scores an incompetent agent is expected to get in the benchmarks (unless it actively takes extreme actions).
+This agent does not have a capability to learn.